 This simple tart is inspired by the Tarta de Santiago, a very dense, moist, almond cake traditionally served during Holy Week in Spain.
 It usually features the image of the St. James Cross dusted in powdered sugar but I went with a scallop shell instead.
 Venus goddess of love, beauty and fertility mythically arose from […]

 Halloween takes its roots in ancient festivals and feasts honouring the dead, like Samhain.
-Which makes it a perfect time for cake…not just any cake, but a cake in remembrance of the Haliorunna.
+This makes it a perfect time for cake…not just any cake, but a cake in remembrance of the Haliorunna.
 Never heard of them?
-They were the oracular priestesses of the “underworld mysteries” whose rites of divination and ancestor veneration were demonized and […]
+They were the oracular priestesses of the “underworld mysteries” whose rites of divination and ancestor veneration were demonized […]

 As Goddess of the Wild and Queen of the Woodlands, Diana holds a special place in my forager’s heart.
 And so for her birthday, I wanted to make a special cake (as per ancient tradition) to give thanks to “She Who Provides.”
 And I think this moist luscious cake, made from foraged apples and pears […]